Explore the many types of optical filters used in fluorescence microscopy.

 Excitation Multi-Bandpass filters

-More advanced fluoresence applications might utilize mulitple fluorophores simultaneously in so-called mutiplexed fluorescence.
-In this case, the light source can be an array of Light Emitting Diodes, each selected with a peak wavelength mathing one of the fluorophore absorption peaks.
+More advanced fluorescence applications might utilize multiple fluorophores simultaneously in so-called multiplexed fluorescence.
+In this case, the light source can be an array of Light Emitting Diodes, each selected with a peak wavelength matching one of the fluorophore absorption peaks.

 Tunable excitation filters